liz-robson/liz-robson/README.md

 💬 Ask me about how I got here...from dressing film stars in diamonds at the Oscars, to the world of tech

-🙋🏻‍♀️ I’m looking to learn more about prompt engineering
+🙋🏻‍♀️ I would love to learn more about prompt engineering

 💚 I would love to use my new tech skills to build solutions that create a positive social impact, whether it's big or small